MelonKony/millmint/content/factbook/vekllei.md

 ![Map of the Vekllei Caribbean](/svg/maps/caribbean.svg "Map of the Vekllei Caribbean, consisting of the Kalina and Antilles Commonwealths and their constituent republics.")

 A major motivator of membership in the Commonwealth is its trade influence and wealth, since [constituents](/constituents/) and [territories](/territories/) are entitled to the same standards of living as its major industrial territories.
-The most recent member is Cabo Verde, acceding in 2038 after two decades of membership in the [Council of Oceans](/oceans-council/).
+The most recent member is Cabo Verde, acceding in 2038 after two decades of membership in the [<span class="fi fi-oceans"></span> Council of Oceans](/oceans-council/).

 The Commonwealth has explored petitions for membership from non-island countries including Suriname, though these have been unsuccessful.